 Planning to visit the Construction Zone at the NW Youth Careers Expo?
-Prepare for L-O-U-D. The Construction Zone is a big, energetic place where students can learn about careers and apprenticeships while also trying out everything from 3D printers and virtual painting to classic tools.
+Prepare for NOISE.
+The Construction Zone is a big, energetic place where students can learn about careers and apprenticeships while also trying out everything from 3D printers and virtual painting to classic tools.

 In the Construction Zone, students can talk with people who work at some of Portland’s leading architecture and design firms, such as Oh planning+design, one of our Platinum sponsors.
+You’ll also find plenty to talk about with representatives of Bassetti Architects, Mahlum Architects, and Opsis Architecture.

 Students can further explore educational paths to great engineering jobs.
 The American Society of Mechanical Engineers will also be at the Expo, as well as many other organizations that can give students the inside scoop.